 There are a number of gaps in the City's major street (i.e., neighborhood collectors, avenues, and boulevards) sidewalk network.
-Based on the findings of Technical Memorandum #3, 34% of the 15.2 miles of boulevard network is covered by sidewalk on both sides of the street; 44% of the boulevard network has side on at least one side of the street.
+Based on the findings of Technical Memorandum #3, 34% of the 15.2 miles of boulevard network is covered by sidewalk on both sides of the street and 44% has sidewalk on at least one side of the street.
 For avenues and neighborhood collectors, sidewalk coverage on at least one side of the street is approximately 48% and 43% respectively.